OPS-E2E-PPE/VBA-Docs/api/Project.Project.Open.md

 ## Return value

-nothing
+**Nothing**

 ## Remarks

-Project events do not occur when the project is embedded in another document or application.
+Project events don't occur when the project is embedded in another document or application.

 ## Example

 This example adds the user's email alias and the current date to the project **Comments** field whenever the project is opened.
 Placing this example in the **Open** event of a project provides a simple access history for the file.

 ```vb